frediej/VendMachine/README.md

-This is the first assignment for ICCS372: Software Engineering I utilized Django to develop my Vending Machine management system.
-To run it, enter the repository that contains the manage.py file via the terminal.
+This is the first assignment for ICCS372: Software Engineering.

+I utilized Django to develop my Vending Machine management system.
+To run it, enter the directory that contains the manage.py file via the terminal.
 Once here, run "python manage.py runserver" and access the server by utilizing the url "http:127.0.0.0:8000".
 Functionality goes as follows:

 ----------------------Home-----------------------------
 The Home Page contains a table that presents all of the existing Vending Machines.
 The Vending Machine names are clickable links that upon clicking forwards you to the Vending Machine's page.